top of page

 Headshot_YuningLiu.jpg

-Yuning Liu, PHD Student
+Yuning Liu, Postdoctoral fellow

 I am a PhD student in Population Health Science at Harvard University.
 I received a M.B.B.S in Medicine from Peking University and M.S. in Global Public Health from Harvard University.
 I study how to promote user well-being on digital platforms such as social media.
 My research examines the roles of user intentions, platform design, and creator-driven communication in shaping positive online experiences.